 6. Create a stall-proof routine

-Limit setting leads into our next key takeaway for taming toddler sleep problems: creating a consistent sleep routine (for both nap and bedtime) and STICKING TO IT!
+Limit setting leads to our next key takeaway for taming toddler sleep problems: creating a consistent sleep routine (for both nap and bedtime) and STICKING TO IT!
 Toddlers are known for attempting to get out of going to sleep.
 To them, sleep is boring and they’d much rather stay up and play.
 So, they’ll say or do just about anything to buy them 10 more minutes!
 Here are some classic examples of toddler stall tactics:

 - Requesting water

-- Requesting another book
+- Asking for another book

 Again, this is when setting limits is important.
 Establish a solid nap and bedtime routine for your toddler and do not deviate from it.
 If your child has a tantrum [because they couldn’t read another book, for example] this is more reason not to give in to their requests.
 A good compromise would be agreeing to read an extra book after your child wakes up from their nap or night sleep.
 (Remember: If you make a promise to a toddler, it’s important to keep it!
 This builds trust.)